Bad bots are a waste of server resources and can skew Google Analytics data.

-You don’t need to leave this plugin enabled permanently; we will strictly be using it’s Live Traffic report to identify which bots are hitting your site and whether they should be blocked.
+You don’t need to leave this plugin enabled permanently; you can strictly use it for it’s Live Traffic report to identify which bots are hitting your site and whether they should be blocked.
 Once we know the bad bots, we can block them without having to leave Wordfence installed.

 Go to Wordfence → Tools → Live Traffic.

-The live traffic report shows all bots hitting your site in real-time.
+The live traffic report shows all bots hitting your website in real-time.

 Observe your live traffic report for a few minutes to see if any suspicious bots are hitting your site repetitively.
 Make a list of their hostnames (shown in Wordfence) then Google their hostnames to see if other people reported are reporting them as a bad bot (you will need to do some research and make sure it’s actually a spam bot).
 Googlebot and other legitimate bots are OK and shouldn’t be blocked, but keep an eye out for suspicious ones and add them to your list.